 Many patients are asymptomatic, and the infection may remain clinically silent throughout their life.

-Early congenital syphilis commonly manifests during the first 3 mo of life.
+Early congenital syphilis commonly manifests during the first 3 months of life.
 Manifestations include characteristic vesiculobullous eruptions or a macular, copper-colored rash on the palms and soles and papular lesions around the nose and mouth and in the diaper area, as well as petechial lesions.
 Generalized lymphadenopathy and hepatosplenomegaly often occur.
 The infant may fail to thrive and have a characteristic mucopurulent or blood-stained nasal discharge causing snuffles.
 A few infants develop meningitis, choroiditis, hydrocephalus, or seizures, and others may be intellectually disabled.
-Within the first 8 mo of life, osteochondritis (chondroepiphysitis), especially of the long bones and ribs, may cause pseudoparalysis of the limbs with characteristic radiologic changes in the bones.
+Within the first 8 months of life, osteochondritis (chondroepiphysitis), especially of the long bones and ribs, may cause pseudoparalysis of the limbs with characteristic radiologic changes in the bones.

 Diagnosis of early congenital syphilis is usually suspected based on maternal serologic testing, which is routinely done early in pregnancy, and often repeated in the 3rd trimester and at delivery.
 Neonates of mothers with serologic evidence of syphilis should have a thorough examination, darkfield microscopy or immunofluorescent staining of any skin or mucosal lesions, and a quantitative nontreponemal serum test (eg, rapid plasma reagin [RPR], Venereal Disease Research Laboratory [VDRL]); cord blood is not used for serum testing because results are less sensitive and specific.
 The placenta or umbilical cord should be analyzed using darkfield microscopy or fluorescent antibody staining if available.